AllenInstitute/GeneOrthology/README.md

 Click on this button on the right side of the screen after you click on one of the links below to download to precomputed orthology table:
 ![image](https://github.com/AllenInstitute/GeneOrthology/assets/25486679/3d176b70-70f1-4a09-b5d4-741b4ea714e3)

-**Snapshots created on 3 November 2023.**  These files contain human gene symbols (and other info), with Ensembl IDs and NCBI gene IDs for every species.
+**Snapshots created on 4 November 2023.**  These files contain human gene symbols (and other info), with Ensembl IDs and NCBI gene IDs for every species.
-* Gene conversions between mouse and human: **[mouse_human_orthologs_20231103.csv](https://github.com/AllenInstitute/GeneOrthology/blob/main/csv/mouse_human_orthologs_20231103.csv)**
+* Gene conversions between mouse, human, marmoset, and macaque (rhesus): **[mouse_human_marmoset_macaque_orthologs_20231104.csv](https://github.com/AllenInstitute/GeneOrthology/blob/main/csv/mouse_human_marmoset_macaque_orthologs_20231104.csv)**
-* Gene conversions between 27 mammalian species (see below): **[mammalian_orthologs_20231103](https://github.com/AllenInstitute/GeneOrthology/blob/main/csv/mammalian_orthologs_20231103.csv).** (Note that a few of these species do not have human homologies computed and therefore have NA in every row.)
+* Gene conversions between 27 mammalian species, anchored to all available mammalian species (see below): **[mammalian_orthologs_20231104](https://github.com/AllenInstitute/GeneOrthology/blob/main/csv/mammalian_orthologs_20231104.csv).** (Note that Treeshrew, Squirrel monkey, Harbor porpoise, Capuchin, and Coyote are not included in NCBI's gene ortholog table and are omitted.)

 ## Using the R package